VincentYu68/SymmetryCurriculumLocomotion/README.md

 ## Install from script

-The script below has been tested on a clean Ubuntu 16.04 computer.
+The script below has been tested on clean Ubuntu 16.04/18.04 computers.

 ```bash
 sudo -s